 Freelancers, medium to large companies, and nonprofits use Zoho Survey.
 Create your own survey, share with your employees on social media or through email, and get a customized report on the results.
 While the user interface isn’t appealing on the eye, it’s quick and easy to implement.
 Choose online or mobile surveys, choose an audience if you want to target consumers, and also create surveys as a team.
 All prices are monthly: $29, $39, and $89.

 Create a mobile-friendly survey on PC or tablet, customize the look, and get data in an insightful graphic – you can also view results in real-time.
 Share the survey via email, SMS, or social media.
 SurveyLegend has monthly plans that start at $19, $39, and $89.
 Note that only the $39 and $89 plans offer unlimited survey creation, whereas $19/monthly allows you to create 20 surveys.

 If you have a Google email, go ahead and create a survey!
 You can use your own logo to customize the survey, choose from numerous questions, and add photos or video.
 Create a survey on your desktop or phone and all responses are collected in Forms – you can view data in Google Sheets as well.
 You can also send a link and have employees collaborate on a survey with you.

 If you’ve already paid for Microsoft Office 365 Essentials or a Business account, you can immediately use Google Forms.
 If you haven’t, pricing varies at $5 per user/month or $12.50 per user/month for up to 300 users, both come at an annual commitment.
 Just remember that Google Teams requires all users to have a Microsoft account in order to use their services.

 Boost employee engagement with Connecteam

 Connecteam’s employee engagement app is totally flexible and packs multiple tools to enhance employee engagement and to better create connected, engaged employees.
 Choose from a pre-made template or create your own, plus easily monitor the feedback from your dashboard in real-time.
-Start a free trail now for 14 days!
+Start for free now!